Qualcomm Subsidiary Focuses on Mobile Medical Data

 Cloud-based platform helps healthcare organizations and medical device manufacturers deliver timely patient info to docs' smartphones and tablets.

-Qualcomm Life Inc., and launched the unit's first product, the 2net platform and hub, which is a cloud-based service that physicians and other clinicians can use to transfer, store, convert, and display clinical data on medical devices.
+In an effort to expand its relationships in the healthcare sector, Qualcomm Inc. announced this week the formation of a wholly-owned subsidiary, Qualcomm Life Inc., and launched the unit's first product, the 2net platform and hub, which is a cloud-based service that physicians and other clinicians can use to transfer, store, convert, and display clinical data on medical devices.

 Qualcomm officials have described the 2net platform and hub as an interoperable ecosystem of medical devices, mobile medical applications, and health services companies, and officials say they expect that the shift hospitals are undergoing from paper charts to electronic health records (EHRs) will further advance the adoption of the new service.